leptoquark1/sw-blurhash/docs/customization.md

 ### Custom Integrations

-> Custom Integrations not yet fully supported.
-This is why there is a lack of documentation.
-> If you have problems setting up your own integration, you can create an issue and describe the problem in detail.
+!> Custom Integrations not yet fully supported.
+This is why there is a lack of documentation. <br>_If you have problems setting up your own integration, you can create an issue and describe the problem in detail._

 #### JS Bundles